go-schwab/trader/README.md

 ## roadmap to v1.0.0

-by 08-01-2022:
+in order to have a fully functional project, we must implement:

-[ ] implement trading functionality for account package
+[ ] full trading functionality for account package

-[ ] finish up Analytical, Covered & Butterfly spread implementations
+[ ] Analytical, Covered & Butterfly option spreads
+[x] custom structs for every package for easy navigation [x] "pandas dataframe-esque" struct for data package

 ## what can i do with this project?